chasinglogic/release.sh/README.md

 You should run release.sh in the root of your project directory otherwise strange things may happen and you'll end up in the upside down.

+### How It Works

+First release.sh will create a folder called `build/` it will then create a subfolder for each platform + architecture combination you have such that you will end up with multiple folders of the form `build/$platform-$arch` it then builds your package for each of those platforms / arches putting the binary in the appropriate folder.
+The binary name will be name specified by `$PROGRAM` with the exception of when building for windows it will be `$PROGRAM.exe`.
+Finally once the binary has been created it will tar up the `build/$platform-$arch` folder into `$program-$tag_name-$platform-$arch.tar.gz` again the exception here being windows where it will use zip instead of tar creating `$program-$tag_name-$platform-$arch.zip`.
+Finally it creates the release on github using the REST API and uploads the artifacts to that release.
+The "body" of the release on github will simply be "$PROGRAM release $RELEASE_NAME" if you want release notes you'll have to go edit the release, eventually I'll add support for the release notes being added for you.